 The user "manual" is just a single sheet of light weight paper.
 It's absolutely pathetic, and not just because it misspells "aluminium" the American way – very strange for a product which comes through Australia.
 It's pathetic because it contains really basic errors and doesn't contain really basic details and specifications.

 The unfolded size is a bit less than 1360 mm long, NOT 1790 mm as the product description, box, and user manual all say.
 Someone doubled the wrong dimension of the closed panel.
 Yes, it made it to the box.
 This mistake appears to be too embarrassing for Jaycar to bother responding to the message I sent about it.

 The cable has battery clips, NOT alligator clips as the product description and box says.
 Again, Jaycar has not officially responded.
 The Jaycar saleswoman and I had a look at some battery clips and alligator clips in the component section and they were all labeled correctly (and sensibly!) there.

 The instructions say the controller has over-discharge protection.
 Bollocks.
-The battery is not discharging through the controller, so is incapable of preventing the battery from discharging (or over-discharging) because of any other equipment attached to it.
+The battery is not discharging through the controller, so is incapable of preventing the battery from discharging (or over-discharging) because of any other equipment that might be attached to the battery.

-The manual says the controller "Automatically disconnects battery at night" (ie, it has a diode) and it has short circuit and reverse connection protection (as any controller or solar panel should).
+The manual says the controller "Automatically disconnects battery at night" (ie, it has a diode or maybe a MOSFET that gets turned off) and it has short circuit and reverse connection protection (as any controller or solar panel should).

-My main concern long term is the durability of the panel due to the cells being exposed.
-A sheet of tempered glass on the front of each of the two panels would significantly add to the cost, but provide much more protection; there's an obvious trade-off.
+My main concern long term is the durability of the panel in transport and in use due to the cells being exposed.
+A sheet of tempered glass on the front of each of the two panels would significantly add to the cost and weight, but provide much more protection; there's an obvious trade-off.